Jonathan2251/lbd/source/gpu.rst

 parallel computation on GPU for speeding up and even get CPU and GPU executing simultaneously.
 Or Any language that allows the code running on the CPU to poll a GPU shader for return values, can create a GPGPU framework [#gpgpuwiki]_.
-Sort the compiler related terms used in book [#Quantitative-grid]_ for Nvidia gpu as follows,
+Nvidia gpu as the following figures.

 .. _grid:
 .. figure:: ../Fig/gpu/grid.png
   :align: center
-  :scale: 100 %
+  :scale: 80 %

   core(grid) in Nvidia gpu (figure from book [#Quantitative-grid]_)